-- the Academic Record section would list the course with it's appropriate information AND - the Additional State Requirements section would report if the requirement was "Met" or "Not Met". - 2.
+- the Additional State Requirements section would report if the requirement was "Met" or "Not Met". - 2.
 The course is NOT at a High School Academic Level: - If it is NOT taken at a high school academic level

 OR

 • If a student/parent does NOT request the history course taken prior to high school to be used as a high school credit on the transcript